A to Z Resources for Faculty

 - The President's Diversity Fund awards grants for programs and activities that educate the Evergreen community about diversity and equity.

 - Seed Grants provide salary support for faculty to develop proposals for grants from government agencies and private funders.
 Generally, eligible faculty will be in the early stages of developing a grant-funded research agenda and have a specific grant opportunity to pursue.
 Seed funds may also be available for faculty to pursue proposals that benefit the college more broadly.
-For more information, contact John McLain, Academic Grants Manager, ext.
+For more information, contact John McLain, Director of Grants and Foundation Relations, ext.
 6045.

 - Sponsored Research awards, open to permanent faculty members, support faculty research and creative efforts.